 Source: U.S. Department of Energy Office of Scientific and Technical Information — Cybersecurity challenges in vehicular communications

-According to the managed to hack NYC’s wireless vehicle detection system with a cheap wireless device.
+Recently, a security expert managed to hack NYC’s wireless vehicle detection system with a cheap wireless device.
 In this system, vulnerabilities allowed anyone to take control of such a device and send fake data to traffic control systems.
 Despite the expert’s inability to control a traffic signal, fake vehicle data emissions could cause severe traffic congestion and increase accident risks.

 It follows that cybersecurity in ITS has to be implemented by design.
 The U.S. Department of Transportation has partnered with the National Institute of Standards and Technology (NIST) to adapt the NIST cybersecurity framework to connected cars.